Nexamoney/wallywallet/README.md

-do# Wally Wallet Bitcoin Cash Android Wallet
+# Wally Wallet Bitcoin Cash Android Wallet

 This is a non-custodial SPV wallet that gathers its information from "normal" Bitcoin Cash nodes via the Bitcoin P2P and ElectrumX protocols.